Smithfield (dog): Overview

 The Smithfield was first introduced to Australia during colonial times.
 It was a handy dog that was used to work the meat market in Smithfield, London.
 It is a dog standing from 18 to 21 in and has a shaggy appearance.
 Very little has been documented about this breed, and although it is not a recognised pure breed in the Australian National Kennel Council, it is shown at the Campbell Town Show in Tasmania.
 Many older farmers still own the breed, as well as some breeders who want to keep the original lines going and maintain effort in the future of the breed.

+Characteristics

 Appearance

 The Smithfield is different in appearance from the Australian Stumpy Tail Cattle Dog.
 They are sometimes referred to as 'the British Smithfield'.
 The coat of the Smithfield grows long, coarse and shaggy in nature.
 As this dog was originally found in England, and was a street dog, this is consistent with staying warm.